 Despite a disappointing late December 1996 opening weekend, which saw the movie lose to more traditional holiday fare at the box office, word of mouth helped the film climb in the following days and weeks.
 The release brought in $173 million at the global box office ($302 million adjusted for inflation) and spawned a series of successful spinoffs and sequels.

-Now, Paramount Home Entertainment is celebrating the film’s 25th anniversary by releasing it on 4K Ultra HD, and the fifth installment of the franchise, which sees Neve Campbell, Courteney Cox and David Arquette reprise their roles from the original, is set for a January release.
-It will be the first film without Craven, who died in 2015 after a battle with brain cancer.
+Now, Paramount Home Entertainment is celebrating the film’s 25th anniversary by releasing it on 4K Ultra HD, and the fifth installment of the franchise, which sees Neve Campbell, Courteney Cox and David Arquette reprise their roles from the original, releases Jan.
+14. It will be the first film without Craven, who died in 2015 after a battle with brain cancer.

 Here, more than a dozen key players both in front of the camera and behind the scenes — including Williamson, editor Patrick Lussier, producers Cathy Konrad and Marianne Maddalena, and stars Campbell, Cox, Arquette, Liev Schreiber, Matthew Lillard and Jamie Kennedy — recount how it came together, navigating the bumps along the way and realizing their little scary movie was a huge success.